Telmatobius culeus: Call and hearing

 Similar to at least some other Telmatobius species, male Titicaca water frogs will call underwater when near the shore.
 The simple and repeated call can only be detected with a submerged microphone from a relatively short distance.
 The function is not clear, but calling primarily occurs during the night and it is likely related to attracting females, courtship or aggression.

 The ears are greatly reduced and several of the structures, including the tympanic membrane and the Eustachian tubes, are absent.
 How the Titicaca water frog hears is unconfirmed, but it probably involves the lungs (as known from some other frogs).

 Conservation status and threats

 The Titicaca water frog has declined drastically, leading the IUCN to rank it as endangered.

 It was once common, with a survey in the late 1960s by Jacques Cousteau and colleagues counting 200 individuals in an only 1 acre plot of the huge lake.
 Although not directly comparable, a survey in 2017 of three 100 × 2 m transects at 38 locations only detected a total of 45 Titicaca water frogs at 6 of the locations (none at the remaining).
 It is estimated that it declined by more than 80% in just 15 years, from 1990 to 2004, equalling three Titicaca water frog generations.
 Several other species in the genus Telmatobius are facing similar risks.

 The causes of the precarious status of the Titicaca water frog are over-collecting for human consumption, pollution and introduced trout, and it may also be threatened by disease.
-Additionally, the Titicaca grebe, which are flightless birds that reside in the local area of Titicaca lake, have been targeting the animal.
-These birds have a Papillae that reacts positively to the skin of the frog.